neverfap-deluxe/nfd-api/content/seven_day_kickstarter/_index.md

 ---
   title: "Seven Day NeverFap Deluxe Kickstarter"
-  description: "Kickstart your NeverFap Deluxe journey with our seven day program."
+  description: "Kickstart your NeverFap Deluxe journey with our seven day program, designed to help you better understand the power of NeverFap Deluxe."
   date: 2019-01-22
   draft: false
   tags: [ "kickstarter" ]